Egypt-Open-Source/Bootloader/README.md

 # DIY Assembly Bootloader
-<h3>First, Make Sure that "nasm" assembler is installed on your computer</h3>
+<p>First, Make Sure that "nasm" assembler is installed on your computer, then assemble the "boot.asm" by "nasm"</p>
 <br>
 <h4>Run it on qemu i386 system: </h4>

 ```

-qemu-system-i386
+qemu-system-i386 {assembled binary file from the boot.asm}

 ```